ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/2-cred/_index.md

 ## Challenge Lab: Ad Hoc Commands

-Okay, a small challenge: Run an ad hoc to make sure the package "nano" is installed on all hosts.
+Okay, a small challenge: Run an ad hoc to make sure the package `nano` is installed on all hosts using the `yum` module.
 If unsure, consult the Ansible documentation either via the web or by running `ansible-doc yum` in the VS Code terminal on your automation controller control host.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>